affan-afk/affan-afk/README.md

 - 👀 I’m interested in videogames and movies
 - 🌱 I’m currently learning c language
 - 📫 How to reach me affanrasheed2751@gmail.com
-- ⚡ Fun fact: I've platinumed multiple games on the playsation
+- ⚡ Fun fact: I've platinumed multiple games on the Playstation

 <!---
 affan-afk/affan-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.